 The only known option was a key guard, which appeared around the third SN block.

 The earliest known publication for the Model 4 was 1888, which also followed the departure of the open-face Model 1.
 There were ads for it as late as 1896, but production of the Model 4 continued throughout the Old Eagle Series run and into the serial number range of the New Eagle line, which began at SN 700,000.
 A final run of a hundred was produced at SN 718,101, likely just to have a key-wind choice on hand for those customers who still preferred them.
-There is no reported advertisement of the Model 4 past 1900.
+There is no known adverts of the Model 4 past 1900.
+Private labels have been reported.

 Roughly 13,000 of the Model 4 were made in 23 separate runs, starting at SN 35,001 and ending at 718,200, giving it the widest range of the lower five models.